pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

         kubectl port-forward pods/cluster1-pd-0 2380:2380 2379:2379 -n pingcap
         ```

     2. Access `PD API` to obtain `members` information.
-Note that after using `port-forward`, the terminal is occupied.
-You need to perform the following operations in another terminal:
+Note that after using `port-forward`, the terminal session is occupied.
+You need to perform the following operations in another terminal session:

         {{< copyable "shell-regular" >}}